PixelsCamp/talks/pushing-html-canvas-to-the-limit_luis-cardoso.md

 -----------

 In this talk I'm going to talk about strategies to render thousands of linked data points in a HTML canvas smoothly.
-This talk will be based on a graph data use case, but most of the strategies apply to other scenarios.
+This talk will be based on a graph data use case, but most of the strategies could be applied to other scenarios.
 I will talk using efficient data structures, avoiding computations, avoiding creating garbage and efficient canvas rendering.